Run Silent, Run Deep (film): Plot

-Finally, they come upon a large convoy.
-Soon after blowing up a cargo ship and then engaging Bungo Pete, they are attacked by aircraft that had been alerted to their presence and were waiting in ambush.
-They are forced to dive and barely survive depth charges.
+They encounter a large Japanese convoy.
+After blowing up a cargo ship and engaging Bungo Pete, they are attacked by aircraft that had clearly been alerted to their presence and were waiting in ambush.
+They rapidly dive and barely survive depth charges.
 Three of the crew are killed, and Richardson suffers an incapacitating concussion.
-The submarine also narrowly dodges what the crew mistakenly believes is one of their own torpedoes doubling back on them.
-By sending up blankets, equipment, and the bodies of the dead, they convince the Japanese that the submarine has been sunk.
+The submarine narrowly dodges what the crew mistakenly believes is one of their own torpedoes doubling back on them.
+By sending up blankets, equipment and the bodies of the dead, they convince the Japanese that the submarine has been sunk.
 Bledsoe uses Richardson's injury to assume command and set course for Pearl Harbor.

 While listening to Tokyo Rose proclaiming the sinking of their boat, several crewmen are mystified about how the Japanese are able to identify several of them by name.
-Bledsoe realizes that the Japanese have analyzed their floating trash, so he decides to turn that to his advantage.
+Bledsoe realizes that the Japanese have analyzed their floating trash.
 Since the Japanese believe the Nerka has been sunk, he returns to the Bungo Straits to fight the Akikaze, which the submarine sinks with a bow shot, only to be attacked again by a mystery torpedo.
-Richardson deduces that the Akikaze was not working alone to sink US submarines, but was in concert with a Japanese submarine.
+Richardson deduces that the Akikaze was not working alone to sink US submarines but was in concert with a Japanese submarine.
 He orders the boat into a dive just seconds before a Japanese torpedo races by.

-After a brief underwater standoff, Bledsoe realizes that, with the Akikaze gone, the Japanese sub must defend its convoy; by attacking the convoy, the Nerka forces its adversary to surface, and destroys it by firing torpedoes under a shallow-draft ship.
-Richardson then collapses on the bridge, dies, and is buried at sea.
+After a brief underwater standoff, Bledsoe realizes that with the Akikaze gone, the Japanese sub must defend its convoy.
+By attacking the convoy, the Nerka forces its adversary to surface, where it uses the shallow-draft decoy ship as a screen.
+The Nerka fires torpedoes under the shallow-draft ship, destroying the Japanese sub hiding behind it.

+Richardson collapses on the bridge, dies, and is buried at sea.